 Other open awards:

-For a recently graduated corps member’s story about why they chose to do a service year.
+For a recently graduated service year corps member’s story about how they lived on the service year stipend and adjusted to their service year community.

-For the organization whose service year model best provides veterans with meaningful work in their communities.
+For the organization whose service year model provides Opportunity Youth with a transformational experience.

 “Doing a service year with Teach for America changed my trajectory and got me involved in education, which I will be involved in for the rest of my life.”Read more